 Chocolate Peanut Butter Lava Cakes combine two classic flavors in one deliciously ooey gooey dessert.
-Perfect for Valentine’s Day or any special occasion!
+This sinfully delicious dessert is perfect for Valentine’s Day or any special occasion!

 I’ve always had a thing for chocolate + peanut butter.
 I mean….who hasn’t??
 It’s the original salty/sweet combo….and even though we’ve invented thousands more since, nothing quite compares to the marriage of creamy peanut butter and sweet, rich chocolate.
 AmIright??